 Market Share = 10.16%

 Hence, it appears that the statement made by the finance research department is correct as the market share of & pictures is more than SAB tv.
 It is advisable to target & pictures for a hostile takeover.

-A street analyst is trying to conduct top-down research and he wants to select the company which has market share at least 20% in its industry.
+A street analyst is trying to conduct top-down research, and he wants to select the company which has a market share of at least 20% in its industry.
 Below are some of the top performers stock in their industries: